ancient yogic wisdom, somatic psychology, and nervous system science.

 • You’re not being evaluated.

-• You’re allowed to feel, explore, unravel, and reweave—at your own pace.
+• You’re allowed to feel, explore, and unravel at your own pace.

 “Curious exploration, pleasure and trauma (survival stress) cannot coexist in the nervous system; neurologically they contradict each other.”

-Over time, this practice builds a more flexible nervous system.
-We learn to ride the waves of stress and rest without getting stuck.
-We reconnect to the quiet knowing in our bones.
-We soften into wholeness—not as a goal, but as our natural state.
+Over time, we build a more flexible nervous system.
+We learn to move and to rest.
+To ride the waves of stress and stillness without getting stuck.
+To return to the body’s quiet wisdom.

 Soma Yoga is a return.